 From Dorothy McNett's Recipe Book.| Browse by Category | Browse alphabetically | Cooking Club |

 From Dorothy McNett's recipes at www.dorothymcnett.com.
 Make these very traditional German cookies 1-2 weeks or more in advance as they will soften.
-But, they are also delicious hard, especially dunked into coffee.
+But, they are also delicious hard, especially dunked into coffee or sweet wines, etc.

 2 cups all purpose unbleached flour

 Whisk flour, baking powder, salt, cinnamon, allspice, cloves and pepper together in a bowl.
-In food processor with steel chopping blade in place, chop the fruits and nuts and add to flour mixture.
-Whisk the eggs and sugar until light and fluffy and then blend into flour mixture.
+Add the chopped fruits and nuts to flour mixture.
+In another bowl whisk the eggs and sugar until light and fluffy and then blend into flour mixture.
 With flour dusted hands, make into rolls 1 inch in diameter and wrap in waxed paper.
 Chill.
 Slice into 1/4 inch slices and put on a silicone or parchment lined baking sheet.
 Let stand uncovered, several hours or overnight.
 When ready to bake, preheat oven to 300 degrees.
 Turn each cookie over and drop a few drops of orange juice or brandy on soft spot of each.
 Bake about 15 minutes.
 Roll in powdered sugar while hot.
 These get very hard, so are best dunked into coffee, tea, or hot drinks.
 We always stored ours in a big can, covered, for at least 2 weeks before eating, and they soften up.

 Recipe created 1995-11-28.